jeremyf/twn/README.md

     <dt>Stars without Number</dt>
     <dd>The Stars without Number module comes from <a href="https://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition?affiliate_id=317181">Stars without Number</a>  When using this module, if you first generate Stars without Number elements, those generated elements impact the generation of Core elements.
 In this way, if you already have a Stars without Number world, you can overlay Traveller information onto that world.
 The Core overlay will conform to the constraints established by the Stars without Number module.</dd>
 </dl>

+I do plan to add more packages as I find more extensions for UWP.

 ## Example